 Caffeine supplements for cycling performance target the central nervous system to limit fatigue and promote feelings of alertness.
 Studies by Guest et al. (2021) suggest that 3-6 milligrams (mg) per kilogram (kg) of body mass is beneficial for cycling performance.
 A 76KG rider would be 228mg - 456mg

-Within this dosage, caffeine supplements for cycling performance during endurance events can be beneficial, particularly during intense above-threshold cycling efforts.
+Within this dosage, caffeine supplements for cyclists performance during endurance events can be beneficial, particularly during intense above-threshold cycling efforts.
 Note that more than this optimal dosage provides no further performance benefit and may result in undesirable side effects including jitters, anxiety and insomnia.

 2. BCAA

-For many cyclists, BCAA (branched-chain amino acid) supplements for cycling are a must-have, but are they truly worth it?
+For many cyclists, BCAA (branched-chain amino acid) supplements for cyclists are a must-have, but are they truly worth it?
 Leucine in particular from BCAAs promotes the synthesis of muscle proteins and may stop muscles from breaking down during exercise (Matsumoto et al. 2018).
 The study's findings indicate that while BCAA supplements for cyclists improve time trial performance in inexperienced riders, most proficient athletes who get enough protein from their diets probably won't see much of a performance improvement.
 The optimal dosages are yet to be established, but existing studies (Blomstrand et al. 2011) suggest a daily BCAA intake of at least 200mg per kilogram of body weight.

 3. Sodium Phosphate

-Sodium phosphate supplements cycling can increase phosphate levels in the body which may enhance the synthesis of adenosine triphosphate (ATP), the primary molecular energy supply of cells.
+Sodium phosphate supplements for cyclist can increase phosphate levels in the body which may enhance the synthesis of adenosine triphosphate (ATP), the primary molecular energy supply of cells.
 This can augment buffering capacity and skeletal muscle energy metabolism during high-intensity exercise.
 Sodium phosphate supplementation has been suggested to improve performance during cycling; in a time-trial performance study, supplementation resulted in a 5–10% improvement in time-trial performance, reports a study in the International Journal of Sports Medicine.

 The standard dose, split into smaller doses and administered for three to six days before an event, is around 50 mg/kg of body weight/day, suggesting a new study by Dr. Louise Burke.
 If not taken correctly, side effects could include gastric disturbances and electrolyte disturbances, but these are generally mild and may be prevented with correct dosing and adequate water.